mlhartme/stool/README.md

 a Java web application (https://en.wikipedia.org/wiki/Java_Servlet).

 You can create, list and delete stages with the respective command.
-Every stage has a configuration, which is a set of properties you can get and set with `sc config`.
+Every stage has a configuration, which is a set of variables you can get and set with `sc config`.
 Every stages has a status, which is a set of fields, you can check it with `sc status`.

 A stage runs on the Kubernetes cluster identified by a context.
 Every stage has a unique name in that context.